Mudita-Singh/SecureLogX/README.md

-# SecureLogX
+# SecureLogX (CLI Version)

-SecureLogX is a Java-based project that analyzes system log files to detect suspicious login activity and generate security incident reports.
+SecureLogX is a Java-based command-line project that analyzes system log files to find suspicious login activity.

-The project focuses on automatically identifying repeated authentication failures from logs and includes a secure vault component for protecting generated security reports.
+This project was built to understand how real-world authentication logs work and how repeated failed login attempts can indicate possible brute-force or unauthorized access attempts.

+The CLI version focuses purely on the core logic: reading logs, analyzing patterns, and generating incident reports.

 ---

-# What does this project do?
+## What does SecureLogX do?

-SecureLogX currently:
+The CLI version of SecureLogX can:

-- Reads system log files (such as Linux SSH authentication logs)
+- Read system log files (for example, Linux SSH authentication logs)
-- Identifies repeated failed login attempts from the same IP address
+- Detect repeated failed login attempts
-- Flags suspicious login behavior
+- Identify IP addresses with suspicious behavior
-- Generates a clear security incident report
+- Generate a structured security incident report

-The output helps in understanding whether a system might be under attack.
+The output helps in understanding whether a system might be under a login attack.

 ---

-# How does it work?
+## How does it work?

-SecureLogX processes system log files by automatically scanning them for suspicious login behavior.
-The system reads raw log entries and looks for repeated authentication failures coming from the same IP address, which is a common indicator of brute-force or unauthorized access attempts.
+SecureLogX reads a log file line by line and looks for authentication failure messages such as “Failed password”.

+Each failed attempt is tracked by IP address.
+If the same IP shows multiple failures, it is marked as suspicious.

-When such patterns are detected, the relevant information is extracted and converted into a structured security incident.
-These incidents are then compiled into a report that summarizes potentially harmful activity in a clear and readable format.
+Once the analysis is complete, the detected incidents are compiled into a report that summarizes potentially harmful activity in a clear and readable format.

-The project also includes the foundation of a secure vault component, which is designed to protect generated security reports from unauthorized access.
-This vault focuses on safeguarding sensitive findings so that security reports can be safely stored or shared when required.
+---

+## Why this project?

+This project was created as a learning exercise to:

+- Understand how system authentication logs are structured
+- Learn how brute-force login attempts appear in real logs
+- Practice file handling and string processing in Java
+- Apply basic security concepts in a practical way

+---

+## Technologies Used

+- Java
+- File I/O
+- Core Java collections
+- Command-line execution

+---

+## Project Status

+- Log analysis logic implemented
+- Incident report generation working
+- CLI-based (no user interface by design)